Tony Felloni

-Anthony Felloni (born Anthony Carroll, 1943 – 22 April 2024) was an Irish heroin dealer, pimp, and career criminal.
-Dubbed "King Scum" by media sources, Felloni became a hated figure in the 1980s and 1990s, blamed for "flooding" Dublin with heroin and creating the city's first generation of heroin addicts.
+Anthony Felloni (born Anthony Carroll, 6 January 1943 – 22 April 2024) was an Irish heroin dealer, pimp, and career criminal.
+Dubbed "King Scum" by media sources, Felloni became a hated figure in the 1980s and 1990s, blamed for introducing large quantities of heroin to Dublin and creating the city's first generation of heroin addicts.
+Originally a blackmailer and a pimp, Felloni later turned to burglary and robbery, before entering the drugs trade in Dublin city.
+His involvement ended after he was sentenced to twenty years in prison in 1996.

 Early life

-Felloni was born in Dublin in 1943 to Renaldo Felloni, a Sicilian immigrant, and a Miss Carroll.
-As his parents were not married, he was given his mother's surname, calling him Anthony Carroll.
+Felloni was born in Dublin on 6 January 1943 to Ronaldo Felloni, a Sicilian immigrant, and Anne Carroll.
+As his parents were not married, he was given his mother's surname, giving him the name Anthony Carroll.
 He adopted his father's surname in 1969.

 In a 1998 book on Felloni, Paul Reynolds commented that Felloni came from a "good home", unlike many of his criminal contemporaries at the time.
 His father worked as a tiler, and the family grew up on Dominick Street in Dublin's inner city.